 - 1. IO0 and IO1 are used for Standard and Dual SPI instructions - 2.
-IO0 IO3 are used for Quad SPI instructions, /HOLD (or /RESET) function is only available for Standard/Dual SPI - 3.
-The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
-If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system.
+IO0 IO3 are used for Quad SPI instructions, /HOLD (or /RESET) function is only available for Standard/Dual SPI(part numbers with ordering options "IM"). - The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
+If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system